 Cooked in this manner, brown rice is delicious and nutritious and easy to digest.

 1. Preheat oven to 300°F.

 2. Distribute rice evenly on a large, dry baking sheet.
-Rice should be in a thin layer.
+(Use approximately 2 cups of rice for a 13″x 9″ baking sheet.
+Rice should be in a thin layer.)

 3. Bake at 300°F for 20 to 30 minutes or until lightly browned.
 (Baking time will vary depending on the type of baking pan used.
 Dark colored metal pans brown faster than light colored glass ones.)